prog-with-kishore/StringPalindrom/Readme.md

 Searches for palindrome words and sentences in it and display them Expects an user input to search a character in the paragraph previously entered.

+5. Limitation?
+This is a basic program so did not handle special characters in paragraph tex(like apostrophe ').
-5. How to see the output?
+6. How to see the output?
 Open the file : \StringPalindrom\bin\Debug\netcoreapp3.1\StringPalindrom.exe

 Or open the code folder in VS COde and use 'dotnet run' cli interface.

+Checout the output.png for a sample output.